szelezsan/MusicQuizGame/README.md

 ## Questions

-* Each time a question in answered the 'Next' button shows, and sets the next question.
+* Each time a question is answered the 'Next' button shows and sets the next question.
-There is a set of 10 questions all together.
-Eah time the 'Next button is clicked a new set of question is displayed.
+There is a set of 10 questions altogether.
+Each time the 'Next button is clicked a new set of questions is displayed.

 ##  Future implementations